shemonc/Self-Driving-Car-Traffic-Sign-Classifier/writeup.md

 * During training target is to minimize the training loss which is a function of weights and biases.
 Initializing the weights with random numbers from a normal distribution is good practice and is done here.
 Randomizing the weights helps the model from becoming stuck in the same place every time it is trained.
-Similarly, choosing weights from a normal distribution prevents any one weight from overwhelming other weights. following tensorflow truncated_normal() function was used to select the weight. mu = 0 sigma = 0.1 conv1_W = tf.Variable(tf.truncated_normal(shape=(5, 5, 1, 6), mean = mu, stddev = sigma)) for numerical stability and better optimization training/validating/testing data was normalized.
+Similarly, choosing weights from a normal distribution prevents any one weight from overwhelming other weights. following tensorflow truncated_normal() function was used to select the weight.

+  mu = 0
+  sigma = 0.1
+  conv1_W = tf.Variable(tf.truncated_normal(shape=(5, 5, 1, 6), mean = mu, stddev = sigma))

+  for numerical stability and better optimization training/validating/testing data was normalized.
 Also I picked a low sigma value above which means small peak, less opinionistic that can train better
 * Also use Adam Optimizer over SGD.
-* Use Dropout (50%) for regularization to force the network to lean and avoid overfitting
+* Use Dropout (50%) for regularization to force the network to learn and avoid overfitting

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.